sulaymanavoma/fast-graphrag/CODE_OF_CONDUCT.md

-# Code of Conduct - GraphRAG
+# Code of Conduct - Fast GraphRAG

 ## Our Pledge